gxchain/whitepaper/en/whitepaper.md

 A service for data exchange, based on GXChain.
 DES support smart contract, which supports tri-party bookkeeping agreement, and a peer to peer data exchange protocol based on IPFS.
 The protocol provides reliable, safely, high-throughput data exchange service, and will automatically record the history of data exchange.
 One can use DES for permanent proof of existence, and data copyright registration.

 #### Blockchain as a Service (BaaS)
-Encapsulation a lot blockchain system API to provide simple and handy services.
+Encapsulation a lot blockchain system API to provide handy and straightforward services.
 Currently, BaaS supports data storage, proof of existence and verification.
 Developers can store application data on GXChain, realizing openness of data accounting.

 #### Cli-API
 Enables usage of command-line wallet, which could visit ledger and process transaction directly.